 Like us, dogs sneeze from time to time.
 Occasional sneezing in dogs is normal and is no cause for worry.
-But of course dog sneezing repeatedly is another story.
+But of course if a dog is sneezing a lot and repeatedly, it’s another story.

 Repeated sneezing is a symptom and not an illness by itself.
 It is an early indication of some type of nasal irritation.

-In particular, if the sneezing is violent, non-stop, or accompanied by a nasal discharge, it can mean your dog is suffering from a health problem.
+In particular, if the sneezing is violent, non-stop, or accompanied by a runny nose, it can mean your dog is suffering from a health problem.
 Be sure to visit the veterinarian to find out the underlying cause so that appropriate treatment can be given.

 Check Your Dog’s Nose